Kayla Sims

-Kayla Marie Sims (born August 14, 1999), also known by her username lilsimsie, is an American YouTuber and Twitch streamer.
+Kayla Marie Sims (born August 14, 1999), also known by her username lilsimsie, is an American YouTuber, Twitch streamer, and philanthropist.
 She is best known for playing The Sims 4, her collaborations with EA on projects such as The Sims 4: Snowy Escape and The Sims 4: Growing Together, and her charity work for St. Jude Children's Research Hospital.

 Career

 YouTube

 Sims started making YouTube videos about The Sims in 2015.
 Her most popular YouTube video, "Building in The Sims but Each Room is a Different Budget", has over 4 million views.
-As of May 2024, she has 2 million subscribers.
+As of February 2026, she has 2.21 million subscribers.

-Sims is the creator of the Wolf Pack challenge, which uses The Sims 4: Cats & Dogs expansion pack, the Not So Berry legacy challenge, created with her friend Zoë (alwaysimming), and the Very Veggie legacy challenge.
+Sims is the creator of the Wolf Pack challenge, which uses The Sims 4: Cats & Dogs expansion pack, and the Not So Berry legacy challenge, created with her friend Zoë (alwaysimming).
 In 2019, for her "Simsie Save", in which she renovates the game's worlds and characters, she made all toilets in her save gender-neutral.
 One of her longest running YouTube series was the "100 Baby Challenge" series, in which she completed the 100 Baby Challenge in The Sims 4 over the course of five years.

 In a July 2020 patch to The Sims 4, all cowplants in the game were given the default name "Little Simzee" as a nod to Sims' campaign for the ability to name cowplants in game.
 Part of this campaign included getting the #justiceforcowplants trending on The Sims 4 Gallery via a "shell" building challenge.
 In August 2020, she joined other Sims YouTubers in speaking out against the lack of diversity in skin tones in The Sims 4.
 The item All-In-One Gemology Table By Humphrey, Inc. in The Sims 4: Crystal Creations, released in February 2024, is named after her rags-to-riches testplay Sim named Stanley Humphrey.

 Sims was a judge on YouTube's gaming creator competition show, uTure.
 The show ended August 13, 2022.

 Twitch

-Sims has a Twitch channel with 935 thousand followers, and usually streams six days per week.
+Sims has a Twitch channel with 950 thousand followers, and usually streams six days per week.
 In 2018, she was nominated for Streamer of the Year at Summer in the City for her streaming on Twitch.
 In January 2021, an illustration of her cat was made the PogChamp emote on Twitch for a day.

 Sims, as part of the team Sandy's Candies with streamers brandiganBTW, Fuzzireno, and TheHaboo, won the first Stardew Valley Cup in September 2021.

 In May 2022, Sims revisited the subject of one of her most popular videos, in which she left her Sims 4 game unpaused all night, only this time on her Twitch stream instead of in a YouTube video.